nimiq/qr-creator/README.md

 Try out the [demo](https://nimiq.github.io/qr-encoder/demo)!

 ## Usage
-Call the QrCode API with a configuration object and a DOM element to render the QR code into:
+Call the QrCode API with a configuration object and a DOM element or canvas to render the QR code into:
 ```javascript
   QrEncoder.render({
     text: "some text",